 Laying the foundation for concerted collective action during the 2026-2029 development cycle, affirm the following:

-We support the advancement of universal and meaningful connectivity, which includes accessible, affordable, high-quality, resilient, interoperable and safe and secure telecommunication/ICT and digital infrastructures, devices, services and applications.
-Building extensive energy anddigital infrastructures such as for high-speed backbones and last-mile connectivity solutions using a mix of technologies is crucial to bridge development gaps, leveraging fiber-optic networks, IMT systems, satellite and terrestrial communications.
+We support the advancement of universal and meaningful connectivity, which includes accessible, affordable, multilingual, high-quality, resilient, interoperable, safe and secure telecommunication/ICT infrastructure, devices, services and applications.
+Building extensive energy and telecommunications/ICTs and digital infrastructure such as for high-speed backbones and last-mile connectivity solutions using a mix of technologies is crucial to bridge development gaps, leveraging fiber-optic networks, IMT systems, satellite and terrestrial communications.
 Robust infrastructure promotes economies of scale, new opportunities, and long-term development.
 Moreover, we underscore the need for innovative investment models to support the sustainable deployment of telecommunications/ICTs and digital infrastructure.
 In light of persistent financial challenges in underserved areas, we encourage the development of inclusive policy and regulatory approaches that enable public-public and public-private partnerships, government-wide collaboration, and long-term digital growth.

-We underscore the importance of investment in and funding for environmentally sustainable infrastructure, e-waste and circular economy projects, clean and renewable energy and green technologies to support inclusive, long-term economic growth while reducing carbon emissions, enhancing energy security and using digital technology.
+We underscore the importance of investment in and funding for environmentally sustainable infrastructure, e-waste and circular economy projects, clean and renewable energy and green telecommunications/ICTs to support inclusive, long-term economic growth while reducing carbon emissions and enhancing energy security.
 Supported by robust data collection and monitoring, informed by best practices , and leveraging new and emerging technologies, these efforts will play a role in climate change mitigation, adaptation and climate-resilient digital development.
 Moreover, we believe that a well-integrated, multi-channel approach to emergency communications – including mobile early warning systems – is essential to ensuring that universal connectivity enables effective and timely outreach to all people at risk of natural hazards.

-We acknowledge the critical role of space radiocommunications in advancing connectivity and economic growth and underscore the shared responsibility to ensure the efficient and rational use of resources through continued international cooperation, inclusive dialogue, and capacity building to promote the long-term sustainability of space services.
+We acknowledge the critical role of space radiocommunications in advancing connectivity and economic growth and underscore the shared responsibility to ensure the rational, equitable, efficient and economic use of resources through continued international cooperation, inclusive dialogue, and capacity building to promote the long-term sustainability of space services.

-We call upon all policy makers and stakeholders to adopt human-centric, risk-informed and responsible approaches to digital transformation and new and emerging technologies, and implement policies to promote affordability of telecommunication/ICT services and devices to support closing digital divides.
-Digital transformation requires a new level-playing field, increased investment flows and guardrails for responsible and sustainable emerging, terrestrial, submarine and space radiocommunication development.
-An adequate policy response to rapid technological transformation requires strengthened institutional capabilities, agile and collaborative governance and the mainstreaming of evidence-based decision-making.
+We call upon all policy makers and stakeholders to adopt human-centric, risk-informed and responsible approaches to digital transformation and new and emerging telecommunications/ICTS, and implement policies to promote affordability of telecommunication/ICT services and devices to support closing digital divides.
+Digital transformation requires an equal playing field, increased investment flows, as well as responsible and sustainable development of emerging, terrestrial, submarine and space radiocommunication.
+An adequate policy response to rapid technological transformation requires strengthened institutional capabilities, whole-of-government approach, agile and collaborative governance, the mainstreaming of evidence-based decision-making and judicious adoption of new and emerging telecommunication/ICT.

 To strengthen both national policy and regulatory frameworks and implementation capabilities, we recognize the need to foster human and institutional capacity-building initiatives across all ITU-D Priorities.
-Key areas of focus remain upskilling governments, regulators and key national and regional stakeholders, building national ICT data and statistics capacities and cybersecurity resilience, and enabling the adoption of new and emerging technologies.
+Key areas of focus remain upskilling governments, regulators and key national and regional stakeholders, building national ICT data and statistics capacities and cybersecurity resilience, and enabling the adoption of new and emerging telecommunications/ICTs, including across sectors.

-We recognize the need to fast-track investment in science, technology and innovation, acknowledging that digital innovation ecosystems are essential to re-energizing economies, supporting structural transformation and addressing critical sustainability challenges.
+We recognize the need to fast-track investment in science, technology, innovation, and digital transformation, acknowledging that digital innovation ecosystems are essential to re-energizing economies, supporting structural transformation and addressing critical sustainability challenges.
 A strategic approach to creating enabling policy and business environments is necessary to scale digital innovation, entrepreneurship and the digitization of economies.
-Strengthening digital and innovation capacities across sectors and government can improve productivity, economic diversification and competitiveness of national industries, promoting equitable participation of all countries in the global digital economy and the achievement of SDGs.
+Strengthening digital and innovation capacities across sectors and government can improve productivity, economic diversification and competition, promoting equitable participation of all countries in the global digital economy and the achievement of SDGs.